Commonly-Asked Questions And Myths About Bankruptcy

 Bankruptcy filings are public records.
 However, your employer is NOT notified of your filing, unless your employer is one of your creditors.

-Even if your filing does come to the attention of your employer, it is against the law to fire or discriminate against anyone because they have filed bankruptcy.
+Even if your filing does come to the attention of your employer, it is against the law to fire or discriminate against an employee because they have filed bankruptcy.

 WHAT KINDS OF DEBTS WILL I HAVE TO REPAY?